 At the end of May, the General Data Protection Regulation becomes law across all European Union Member States.
-This legislation aimed aims to provide greater protection of the data of all EU citizens whereever they resode.
+This legislation aims to provide greater protection of the data of all EU citizens wherever they reside.

 One of the main components of GDPR legislation is Data Subject Access Request (DSAR).
 This means that all EU citizens who have data collected by any business or enterprise can check to ensure that their data is being processed legally.
 This is just one of the rights of data subjects that GDPR has strengthened.
 Harsh penalties for non-compliance are intended to emphasize the severity of failure to provide DSAR.